eclab/edisyn/README.md

 If you want to use Edisyn in combination with a DAW, see the manual's section on building a MIDI Loopback.

-#### Important Note for Windows User
+#### Important Note for Windows Users

 Java versions earlier than 11 (or so) do not handle high-resolution displays properly, so Edisyn will appear teeny-tiny.
-You need to upgrade to 11.
+You need to upgrade to 11 or beyond.

 Also Edisyn makes heavy use of Java preferences to store persistence information: what menu option you chose last time, what should be the default synth editor to pop up, and so on.
 However there is a longstanding Java/Windows bug which makes Java preferences not work out of the box in Windows for earlier versions of Java.
 I think this is fixed as of Java 11 but you should check and let me know.

 ### Installation and Running on Linux

-I'm told that Edisyn works fine if you have installed *Java 8*.
+I'm told that Edisyn works fine if you have installed at least Java 8.
 After this:

 1. Download [Edisyn's jar file](https://cs.gmu.edu/~eclab/projects/edisyn/edisyn.jar) located in the "jar" directory.